FAQ – Frequently Asked Questions

 I have 2 theories on the jewelry/ razor stuff.

-The solutions are different for gold and nickel than for Palladium/Platinum.
-The palladium/platinum solutions are susceptible to contamination.
+The solutions are different for gold and nickel than for Palladium.
+The palladium solutions are susceptible to contamination.
 Contamination causes staining and spots.
 This comes from the little spaces in the knurling and from the insides of the razors.
-I have tried every cleaner out there to rid 100% of the contaminates, but only get around 80%.
 This doesnt seem to affect the nickel and gold solutions.
 Most jewelry is smooth and not alot of hidden spaces.

-2nd theory is that something in the palladium/platinum reacts to hard water or certain shaving soaps.
+2nd theory is that something in the palladium reacts to hard water or certain shaving soaps.

 Either way, when a batch gets contaminated, it gets thrown away, whether it has been used for 1 razor or 20.
 At $300 a batch, that gets spendy.
 If I wanted to compensate for the waste, then I would charge much more per razor, but I will not do that.